The Two-Second Rule

 The authors of the Journal of Marketing Research study gave the use of metaphor as an example of using copy as an executional cue.

-An ad for Trident gum from the past was used as a good example.
+They used an ad for Trident gum from the past as a good example.
 A trident Gum package featuring sticks of gum was pictured and the headline read:

 Fight Cavities With A Stick

 This juxtaposition of concepts is still funny today.
 It attracts attention and conveys the message in an instant.

 Using a clever play on words is another way to attract immediate attention while highlighting the benefits of a promotional offer.

 I once teamed up with several golf resorts in Arizona when I worked with a rental car company.